denironyx/beyond-ai-vibes/README.md

-## Why "Beyond AI Vibes"?
+## "Beyond AI Vibes"?

-Because I’m not just chasing tech,  I’m chasing **perspective**, **practice**, and **possibility**.
 This is a space for remixing ideas that don’t fit cleanly into templates.
 If something breaks or goes off-script, even better.